 Pet cremation and funerals in Japan

-on Tuesday 6 September 2011 @ 11:28
+on Tuesday, 6 September 2011 @ 11:28

 The Japanese are well know for being animal lovers and increasingly, they are relating their pets as members of their family.
 Thus it comes as no surprise when there is a raising trend for a proper closure to the end of their beloved pets' life.
 Below are some findings of the trends in the services Japanese opt for.

 A pet owner whose pet has died can have the cremation done at their homes with a Buddhist priest reading sutras at the funeral ceremony and have the ashes placed in a charnel house resembling a pagoda.
 Some pets are given funerals like those given people, where the deceased is placed on a futon and family gather around for an all-night wake.
 Afterwards an altar with the pet’s picture is set up.
+A Buddhist priest at a pet funeral ceremony

 A typical Japanese pet altar

 Pet cremation services are divided into ones that cremate multiple bodies at one time and those than cremate a single individuals at a time.
 The latter category is further divided into two types—ones in which the entire process is left to the service operator and the other in which the pet owners pick up the pet bones from the ashes.
 Owners have the choice to have Buddhist monks read sutras before the pet is cremated and Buddhist rituals involving wooden tablet dedicated to the loved pet on key anniversary dates can be arranged.
-Owners can also have an exclusive grave in pet cemetery
+Owners can also have an exclusive grave in pet cemetery.

 It is legal to bury a pet on one’s property but if someone buries a pet in a park or other public place they can be charged with illegal waste disposal.
 Many municipalities ask pet owners to bring the bodies of their pets to local garbage incinerator to be burned with the garbage.
 Some places have incinerators reserved only for pets.
+Comparison with Singapore

 With the surface of mobile cremation services in recent years in Singapore, it seems Singapore is trying to imitate the Japanese pet memorial services to some extent.
 However, due to Singapore's regulations, a mobile cremation service might not be the best solution for demised pets in Singapore.